 What conditions will you be volunteering in?
 Will you be inside or outside?

 - Will you be working with other people?
-Will there be a supervisor or someone on site to answer questions and help new volunteers?
+Will there be someone on site to help you out?

 - What are the breaks like?
 How many breaks do you get per shift?
 How long is each break?